ansys/pytwin/doc/source/index.rst

 extends the functionality of Ansys Twin Builder and Twin Deployer by adding a Pythonic interface to twin runtimes without changing the core behavior or license of the original software.
-The interactive control of twin runtimes through PyTwin requires a license of Twin Deployer.
+The interactive control of twin runtimes through PyTwin may require a license of Twin Deployer depending on the case, see :ref:`getting_started` section for more information.

 For more information on both Ansys Twin Builder and Twin Deployer, see `Ansys Twin Builder <https://www.ansys.com/products/digital-twin/ansys-twin-builder>`_